-Congratulations on purchasing this Wireless Broadband Router.
-This Wireless Broadband Router is a cost-effective IP Sharing Router that enables multiple users to share the Internet through an ADSL or cable modem.
-Simply configure your Internet connection settings in the Wireless Broadband Router and plug your PC to the LAN port and you're ready to share files and access the Internet.
+Congratulations on purchasing this Broadband Router.
+This Broadband Router is a IP Sharing Router that enables multiple users to share the Internet through an ADSL or cable modem.
+Simply configure your Internet connection settings in the Broadband Router and plug your PC to the LAN port and you're ready to share files and access the Internet.
 As your network grows, you can connect another hub or switch to the router's LAN ports, allowing you to easily expand your network.
-The Wireless Broadband Router is embedded with a IEEE 802.11g/b access point that allows you to build up a wireless LAN.
-The Wireless Broadband Router provides a total solution for the Small and Medium-sized Business (SMB) and the Small Office/Home Office (SOHO) markets, giving you an instant network today, and the flexibility to handle tomorrow's expansion and speed.
+It provides a total solution for the Small and Medium-sized Business (SMB) and the Small Office/Home Office (SOHO) markets, giving you an instant network today, and the flexibility to handle tomorrow's expansion and speed, this router provides two USB ports for connecting with USB printer.